Experienced Pittsburgh Divorce Attorney.

 There are many reasons for a spouse to refuse to sign divorce papers.
 Some of them are sensible, some of them are strategic, and some of them are just plain contrary.
 Even reasonable people can disagree; add negative emotions and economic dependence into the mix, and the situation can become even more difficult.
 Reasons for your husband or wife to refuse to sign divorce papers can include anger, a hope of saving the marriage, emotional pain, a desire for economic benefit, or simply being distracted by other matters.
 A court will never order your spouse to sign divorce consent documents, even if he or she once signed a written agreement to do so; that would go against Pennsylvania public policy supporting marriage and families.

-Lack of consent.
+Lack of consent to divorce.

 In an earlier article, I wrote a bit about Pennsylvania’s two no-fault grounds: Mutual Consent, and Irretrievable Breakdown.
 The first of these, Mutual Consent, absolutely requires that both you and your spouse sign documents agreeing to obtain a divorce decree some time after a mandatory waiting period has expired.
 As the name itself implies, either spouse can bring a Mutual Consent divorce process to a screeching halt simply by refusing to sign the consent forms.
+There is simply no way in Pennsylvania to force a spouse to sign divorce papers, although in some circumstances there can be negative consequences for the spouse who refuses.

-Instead, once you have reached the second anniversary of your final separation, you can sign an affidavit stating the date on which you separated, and that the marriage is irretrievably broken.
-This paper must be filed with the court and served on your spouse, who then has a total of at least forty days either to deny a two-year separation, to deny that the marriage is irretrievably broken, or to claim economic relief from the court (such as alimony and property division).
+Instead, once you have reached the first anniversary of your final separation, you can sign an affidavit stating the date on which you separated, and that the marriage is irretrievably broken.
+This paper must be filed with the court and served on your spouse, who then has a total of at least forty days either to deny a one-year separation, to deny that the marriage is irretrievably broken, or to claim economic relief from the court (such as alimony and property division).
 If your spouse has been properly served with all the necessary documents and then does nothing for a long enough time, the court will assume that your affidavit is true, and will grant your divorce decree shortly after you file the final documents asking for it.

 Michael B. Greenstein